20 Year of Eurozone and Gold

 All this means that the euro is out of the danger zone, at least in the short run.
 Actually, the slowdown of the U.S. (and China's) expansion could push investors towards the euro-denominated assets, especially when the ECB starts finally hiking its interest rates.
 If that happens and the euro strengthens against the US dollar in the second half of 2019, the price of gold may go up.

-If you enjoyed the above analysis, we invite you to check out our other services.
-We focus on fundamental analysis in our monthly Market Overview reports and we provide daily Gold & Silver Trading Alerts with clear buy and sell signals.
+If you enjoyed the above analysis and would you like to know more about China's impact on the gold market, we invite you to read the February Market Overview report.
+If you're interested in the detailed price analysis and price projections with targets, we invite you to sign up for our Gold & Silver Trading Alerts.
 If you're not ready to subscribe yet and are not on our gold mailing list yet, we urge you to sign up.
 It's free and if you don't like it, you can easily unsubscribe.
-Sign me up.
+Sign up today!